my-opencode/merge-directories/README.md

 - Creates /abs/path/merged if missing
 - Lists all source directories (`sources`) of /abs/path starting with template "my-backup-"
 - Iterates `sources`
-    - Adds directories and sub directories of source inside destination
+    - Lists all unique directory relative paths
-    - Overwrites files of destination with those of source
+    - Lists all file relative paths and latest source path